In Search of Extraterrestrial Artificial Intelligence Through Dyson Sphere-like structures around Primordial Black Holes

-In this section, we realize the idea of using the PBH in the DM halo of a galaxy as a source of energy for an AI-based civilization.
-Civilization type I uses the energy of its host star incident on the planet with an energy scale of $\sim 4\times 10^{16}$ W. Civilization type II uses the whole energy of the host star $\sim 4\times 10^{26}$ W and civilization type III uses whole energy of the galaxy $\sim4\times 10^{37} $ W. For these scales, we assume a typical star-like sun in a typical galaxy such as Milky Way.
+In this section, we realize the idea of using PBHs in the DM halo of a galaxy as a source of energy for an AI-based civilization.
+A type I civilization uses the energy of its host star that is incident on the planet with an energy scale of $\sim 4\times 10^{16}$ W. A type II civilization uses the whole energy of the host star, $\sim 4\times 10^{26}$ W and a type III uses whole energy of the galaxy, $\sim4\times 10^{37} $ W. For these scales, we assume a typical star like the Sun in a typical galaxy such as the Milky Way.
 Sagan introduced a civilization parameter due to the amount of energy consumption as \citep{Sagan2000}

 where $P$ is the consumed power.
-In this conclusive section, we are in a position for searching extraterrestrial AI.
-We assume that they are living in the host planet-star system.
+In this conclusive section, we are in the position to search for ET-AI.
+We assume that they are living in a host planet-star system.
 However, they use energy storage from beyond their solar system for computation.
-Accordingly, we quantify the distance in which AI explores the space to collect the needed energy. \\ {{Now we define a specific length known as {\it{space exploration distance}} (sed) ${\cal{D}}_{\rm{sed}}$.
-We, human beings, as a civilization of $K \simeq 0.7$ \citep{1973Icar...19..350S}, install our facilities in Lagrangian point 2 as stable space construction, which exchanges the data.
-By stable construction, we mean structures that are in almost the same position with respect to the orbital position of the sun and Earth, like space telescopes in Lagrangian point 2.
-Besides them, we have already sent Voyager 1 $\&$ 2 almost beyond the solar system.
-They are still functional and collecting data \footnote{For more information, see \url{https://science.nasa.gov/mission/voyager} }. }} Inspired by this observation and an extrapolation, civilization Type I's structure will reach scales of AU.
-So, type II will reach the gravitational boundaries of the solar system.
-We propose the approximate relation below between space exploration distance (sed) ${\cal{D}}_{\rm{sed}}$ and Sagan's type of civilization:
+Accordingly, we quantify the distance in which AI explores the space to collect the needed energy. \\ {{Now we define a specific length known as SED ${\cal{D}}_{\rm{sed}}$.
+We, human beings, as a civilization of $K \simeq 0.7$ \citep{1973Icar...19..350S}, install our facilities in the Lagrangian 2 point as a stable space construction, which exchanges the data.
+By stable construction, we mean structures that are in almost the same position with respect to the orbital position of the sun and Earth, like space telescopes at the Lagrangian 2 point.
+Besides them, we have already sent Voyager 1 and 2 almost beyond the solar system.
+They are still functional and collecting data \footnote{For more information, see \url{https://science.nasa.gov/mission/voyager} }. }} Inspired by this observation and an extrapolation, a type I civilization's structure will reach astronomical unit scales.
+So, type II civilizations will reach the gravitational boundaries of their solar system.
+We propose the approximate relation below between SED ${\cal{D}}_{\rm{sed}}$ and Sagan's type of civilization